Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Signal extraction

 A binned maximum-likelihood fit to the data is performed simultaneously in the SR and the two CRs to estimate the signal and the $\Wlvjets$ background rates in each $\ptmiss$ bin.
 The $\Wlvjets$ background normalization in each $\ptmiss$ bin is therefore a free parameter of the fit along with the signal yield:

-In the above fit, $d_{i}$ and $d^{W}_{i}$ are the observed number of events in each bin of the SRs and single-lepton CRs, respectively.
-The expected contributions from background processes in these SRs and CRs are denoted as $B_{i}$ and $B_i^{W}$, respectively.
-The systematic uncertainties ($\boldsymbol{\theta}$) enter the likelihood as additive perturbations to the transfer factors $R^{W}_{i}$, and are modeled with Gaussian priors.
-The parameter $\boldsymbol{\mu}_{i}^{\Wlv}$ represents the yield of the $\Wlvjets$ background in the $i^{th}$ $\ptmiss$ bin, and is left freely floating in the fit.
-The yields of our signal process $\Zvv$ is represented as $S_i$.
-The transfer factors $R^{W}_{i}$ are constructed from the \Wmn and \Wen simulated event yields in the respective single-lepton CRs and used to constrain the \Wlvjets backgrounds estimated in the SR~\cite{Sirunyan:2017jix}.
-These transfer factors are defined as the ratio of expected yields of the target process in the signal region and the process being measured in the control sample.
-They include the impacts from lepton acceptance and efficiency, lepton-veto efficiency, and the differences in trigger efficiencies in the CRs relative to the SR. The systematic uncertainties in these transfer factors are modeled in the maximum-likelihood fit as constrained-nuisance parameters that include both experimental and theoretical components.
-Finally, the signal strength, $\mu$, is left freely floating in the fit, and is the observed cross section relative to the predicted value.
+In the above fit, the $d_{i}$, $d^{\Pe}_{i}$, and $d^{\mu}_{i}$ -- the symbol $i$ denotes each bin of the $\ptmiss$ distribution -- are the observed numbers of events in each bin of the SR, single-electron, and single-muon CRs, respectively.
+The expected contributions from other background processes in the CRs are denoted as $B_i^{\Pe}$ and $B_i^{\mu}$.
+The transfer factors, $R^{W}_{e}$ and $R^{W}_{\mu}$, are defined as the ratio of the expected yields of the target process in the signal region to the process being measured in the control sample; they are used to constrain the \Wlvjets backgrounds estimated in the SR. The parameter $\boldsymbol{\mu}_{i}^{\Wlv}$ represents the yield of the $\Wlvjets$ background in the $i^{th}$ $\ptmiss$ bin, and is left freely floating in the fit.
+The likelihood also includes a term for the signal region in which $B_i$ represents all the backgrounds apart from $\Wlvjets$, $S_i$ represents the nominal signal prediction, and $\mu$ denotes the observed cross section relative to the predicted value.
+The systematic uncertainties ($\boldsymbol{\theta}$) enter the likelihood as additive perturbations to the transfer factors, and are modeled in the maximum-likelihood fit with Gaussian priors as constrained nuisance parameters that include both experimental and theoretical components.